chuchuroth/ROS_basics_in_5_days/README.md

-there areo fcourse many ways in refars data analyses, but this is the most easy and direct way:
+there are more ways to data analysis but this ways is ros specific

 ros2